Llanfechain: Railway

 Llanfechain was served by a station on the Llanfyllin branch of the Cambrian Railways from 1863.
 The line closed in 1965 and has since been dismantled.
 The station building remains as a private residence.
 The track bed to Llanfyllin has been built over by an industrial estate.

 Education and amenities

-The village has a small Church in Wales primary school.
-It was rated Good in a May 2016 Estyn report.
+The village has a small Church in Wales primary school and there is a village hall.